 Personalize your invites

 When you connect, be sure to personalize your message- there’s nothing more boring than the generic “I’d like to add you to my professional network.”
-We recommend starting with a personal sentence or two, and then explain why you want to connect, how you found the person and the value you bring to the person as a connection.
+Unless you are a well-known public persona in your industry or have a stellar profile that is a hook in and of itself, that's not going to work.
+We recommend starting with a personal sentence or two, and then explaining why you want to connect, how you found the person, and the value you could bring to the person as a connection.

 Make sure your profile is optimized for connecting.
 Start by making sure you’re using your full name, you have a profile photo (preferably a professional headshot), and a detailed headline.
 These are the first three things a person will see when you try to connect.